stutzlab/userme/README.md

 * POST /user/:email/reset-password
   * response status
-    * 202 - password reset request accepted (maybe mail doesn't exist and email won't be sent, but we don't want to give this clue to abusers ;), so this kind of details can be accessed only on server logs)
+    * 202 - password reset request accepted (maybe email doesn't exist and email won't be sent, but we don't want to give this clue to abusers ;), so this kind of details can be accessed only on server logs)
     * 500 - server error

 * POST /user/:mail/change-password